treeherder/rockit_access/README.md

 rockit_access
 =============

-a bare-bones access system API for a san francisco bsaed co-working and hacking space
+a bare-bones access system API for a san francisco based co-working and hacking space